 | Saudi Arabia (SFDA) | Timeline unclear | Available | GLP-1s widely used |

-The pattern is clear: the U.S. got it first, and every other market is at least 6–12 months behind.
-The EU will likely be next, given EMA's ongoing review.
-Korea and Japan — both markets with notably high needle aversion — are watching closely.
+The pattern is hard to miss.
+The U.S. got it first, and every other market sits at least 6–12 months behind.
+The EU is the likely next domino, given EMA's ongoing review.
+Korea and Japan — two markets where needle aversion runs especially deep — are watching the calendar.

 Korea: needle aversion meets regulatory patience

 Injectable Wegovy launched in Korea in 2024.
 Monthly cost ranges from approximately 210,000 KRW for the 0.25 mg starting dose to around 370,000 KRW for the full 2.4 mg maintenance dose.
-That is expensive by Korean standards, but demand has been strong.
+That's expensive by Korean standards, but demand has been strong.

-The oral form, though — that is what Korean patients are waiting for.
-The phrase you see on Korean health forums translates roughly to: "the pill version of Wegovy is the single most anticipated product in this market."
-Needle aversion runs deep in Korean healthcare culture.
-Patients skip flu shots, delay insulin starts, and drop injectable GLP-1s at higher rates than comparable Western markets.
+The oral form, though — that's what Korean patients are holding out for.
+A phrase that circulates on Korean health forums translates roughly to: "the pill version of Wegovy is the most anticipated product in this market."
+Needle aversion is woven into Korean healthcare culture.
+People skip flu shots, delay insulin starts, and drop injectable GLP-1s at higher rates than comparable Western markets.

-MFDS has not announced a timeline for the high-dose oral formulation.
+MFDS hasn't announced a timeline for the high-dose oral formulation.
 Rybelsus (the lower-dose oral semaglutide for type 2 diabetes) is available, which means the delivery mechanism itself has regulatory precedent in Korea.
 But extending the indication to obesity at the higher 25 mg dose requires a separate approval pathway.

 One more factor: Korea banned overseas direct purchase of GLP-1 medications in October 2024, closing the import workaround that some patients had relied on.
 The domestic approval timeline now matters even more.